Democratic backsliding in the United States: Executive

 If you take power, and exert it, the system is not so tough.
 You know why?
 They're all gutless cowards.
 The university administrators?
 They're not so tough.
 The big law firms?
 They are not so tough.
 The media?
-Look who's crater, how many times have they settled with Trump?
+Look who's greater, how many times have they settled with Trump?
 They're not tough.
-We're (…) tough.
+We're (...) tough.
 The people around Trump are battle-hardened.
 Okay?
 You're not going to scare us.
 And we're not gonna stop.